MRCIEU/varGWAS-ukbb-biomarkers/README.md

 | cholesterol.30690.0.0              | TMEM258       |
 | shbg.30830.0.0                     | ZNF554        |

+- No interaction effects reported for these genes except for HSD17B13

 ## Filter mvQTLs at drug target loci with MR evidence for uni-directional target effect on biomarker conc

 Select mvQTLs at drug target loci and perform bidirectional MR & Stieger filtering to retain targets with evidence of a mean and variance effect on biomarker concentration